cmk/rings/README.md

 [Hackage link](http://hackage.haskell.org/package/rings)

-# Ordered Semirings
+# Semirings

-This library provides type classes for ordered (right) pre-semirings & semirings (sometimes called dioids), as well as some useful instances.
+This library provides a type class for (gight) pre-semirings & semirings as well as some useful instances.
 The `Semiring` class imposes fairly minimal requirements—the various 'add-on' properties  (e.g. commutativity) are catalogued in `Data.Semiring.Property`.

 Support for a wide range of pre-semirings and semirings and interoperability with `base` were primary considerations.

 Why use semirings?
 They are simple extensions of the `Foldable` interface, so for all the same reasons you use folds: they reduce problem complexity and enable generic problem solving.
-The case for ordered semirings is more numerical in nature: they allow us to improve on a number of leaky abstractions associated with Haskell's numerical typeclasses and IEEE-754 (e.g. rounding, boundedness, associativity, distributivity, etc) using [a more precise notion of topology](https://en.wikipedia.org/wiki/Poset_topology).
+The case for ordered semirings (see the Dioids section below) is more numerical in nature: they allow us to improve on a number of leaky abstractions associated with Haskell's numerical typeclasses and IEEE-754 (e.g. rounding, boundedness, associativity, distributivity, etc) using [a more precise notion of topology](https://en.wikipedia.org/wiki/Poset_topology).

-## Basic Definitions

 Unfortunately there is little standardization around the names of the structures defined by various relaxations of the ring axioms.
 In fact the ring axioms themselves are not without controversy: since [at least](https://en.wikipedia.org/wiki/Ring_(mathematics)#History) Noether's time, mathematicians have been in disagreement regarding whether to include muliplicative sunits in the definition of a ring, and by extension a semiring.
 Here we follow the terminology in Gondran & Minoux's _Graphs, Dioids and Semirings_.